Richard III: Leicester’s Search for a King

 Objects on display also include a case of items from the Grey Friars excavation, including decorated floor tiles, a silver penny of Richard's brother, Edward IV, and a section of carved stone frieze from the wall of the Grey Friars church.
 There is also an accurate model of the Blue Boar Inn, the building in Leicester where Richard spent the night before leaving for Bosworth.

-We are expecting a high degree of interest and visitors to the exhibition so queuing may be required, particularly over the opening weeks.
+We are expecting a high degree of interest and visitors to the exhibition so queuing may be required, particularly over school holidays.

 At peak times, we recommend taking the Richard III walking trail which is available to download for free at the bottom of this page, or from the Guildhall, priced 50p.
 The trail, which can take anything from 45 – 60 minutes, provides an opportunity for you to visit the sites associated with Richard III within the Old Town area of the city while waiting to view the exhibition.